apache/infrastructure-website/content/pages/asf-pelican-data.md

 ## ASF Data

-If your site includes the `asfdata.py` plugin, during initialization, the Pelican site generator reads instructions from it and creates shared metadata that is available for all pages.
+If your site includes the `asfdata.py` plugin, the Pelican site generator reads instructions from it during initialization and creates shared metadata that is available for all pages.
 It is particularly critical for **ezmd** pages that contain directives.

 The `pelicanconf.py` file contains the following: